 The accompanying unaudited condensed consolidated interim financial statements have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission (the "SEC") for interim financial information.
 Accordingly, they do not include all of the information and the notes required by U.S. GAAP for complete financial statements.
-These unaudited condensed consolidated interim financial statements should be read in conjunction with the June 30, 2023 audited consolidated financial statements of the Company included in the Company's Form 10-K filed with the SEC on September 18, 2023.
-In the opinion of management, the unaudited condensed consolidated interim financial statements, consisting of normal and recurring adjustments, necessary for a fair presentation.
-The results for three months ended September 30, 2023 are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2024, or for any other future annual or interim period.
+These unaudited condensed consolidated interim financial statements should be read in conjunction with the June 30, 2023, audited consolidated financial statements of the Company included in the Company's Form 10-K filed with the SEC on September 18, 2023.
+In the opinion of management, the unaudited condensed consolidated interim financial statements reflect all adjustments, consisting of normal and recurring adjustments, necessary for a fair presentation.
+The results for six months ended December 31, 2023, are not necessarily indicative of the results to be expected for the fiscal year ending June 30, 2024, or for any other future annual or interim period.